- Sep 24, 2018

 · Lots of Genres – Podcast topics can range dramatically, but we still have the perfect music for you.
 That’s because we offer music in over a dozen different genres, so you’ll find the perfect music for your scary Halloween episode and your upbeat one-year anniversary celebration.

-· Unlimited Music – We offer you access to our entire music library for one reasonable monthly or yearly subscription fee.
+· Unlimited Music – We offer you access to our entire music library with a single subscription fee.
 Use as much music as you want and as many times as you want.
 Even if you need music for five separate podcasts, you’ll still pay the same rate, you go-getter!

 · Easily Find the Music You Want – Your time is important.
 You have a podcast to host after all!
 You can’t waste precious hours slogging through an unorganized list of music.
 At Soundstripe, you can sort our music by genre, mood, instrumentation, and even beat so you can find the perfect selection for your podcast.